rmb938/franz-schema-registry/README.md

   - [ ] Loading & Validating
   - [ ] Backwards Compatibility
 - [ ] JSON Schemas
-  - Some code is written to load schemas & check backward compatibility, but it's complicated and there is a lot of nuance
-  - Until I find a library to do this or there is official guidance from JSON Schema Org this won't be supported for now
-  - If you are a JSON Schema expert feel free to contribute
   - [ ] Loading & Validating
   - [ ] Backwards Compatibility
 - [X] Schema References